2024 United States presidential election in Tennessee: Nashville Metropolitan Area

 In Davidson County, Kamala Harris received 62.7% of the vote.
-The county has not supported a Republican presidential candidate since George H. W. Bush in 1988.
-Notably, Donald Trump performed surprisingly well in some of Nashville's urban core.
-He lost Downtown Nashville, home to landmarks like Broadway and the Country Music Hall of Fame and Museum, by only 7.9%—a significant improvement from his 24.6% loss there in 2020.
+The county had not supported a Republican presidential candidate since George H. W. Bush in 1988.
+Notably, Donald Trump performed well in some of Nashville's urban core.
+He lost Downtown Nashville, home to landmarks like Broadway and the Country Music Hall of Fame and Museum, by only 7.8%—a significant improvement from his 24.6% loss there in 2020.
 Trump's strongest performance in Davidson County came from its rural northern areas, such as Joelton.
 He also won in parts of southern Davidson County, including suburban areas like Forest Hills and Belle Meade.

-The surrounding suburban, exurban, and rural counties voted heavily for Trump.
+The surrounding counties around Davidson voted heavily for Trump.
 He received high raw vote totals in Rutherford, Sumner, Williamson, and Wilson counties, all of which ranked among the fastest-growing areas of Tennessee in 2023.
 In Rutherford County, Trump carried the city of Murfreesboro by 15.4%.
 Across the Nashville metropolitan area, Trump received 58.0% of the vote, while Harris received 40.5%.